codefresh-io/docs.codefresh.io/_docs/installation/gitops/managed-cluster.md

 %}

-### Remove a managed cluster through the Codefresh CLI
+### Remove a managed cluster through the GitOps CLI
-Remove a  cluster from the list managed by the Runtime, through the CLI.
+Remove a  cluster from the list managed by the GitOps Runtime, through the GitOps CLI.

 * Run:
   `cf cluster remove <runtime-name> --server-url <server-url>`